 Short Answer: In many respects, particularly when you only want to wrap part of your car, wrapping can be easier and cheaper than painting.
 The average cost of wrapping your car’s hood with carbon fiber, the most popular type of car wrap, is around $55 to $65 if you do it yourself, and around $250 to $300 for a professional installation.
-Read on to find out everything you need to know about car hood wrapping.
+Continue on to find out what you need to know about car hood wrap costs.